francisluong/juniper-helpers/README.md

 Intro
 -----
+This repo is actively being developed.
+Consider it informal for now.

 So I started writing the code in this repo before I gave a lot of thought to what it would be and now that I've been writing for a bit I think I am ready.

 I intend for this to be a library of TCL/Expect for interaction with Juniper devices.
 Here are some of the types of interaction I will account for: